 and is shepherded to its food by the ants.
 This was extensively illustrated in the BBC video "Metropolis" in the series "Alien Empire".
 The caterpillar feeds on the foliage of various Mistletoes (LORANTHACEAE) including species in the genera:

 The pupa is dark brown and formed in the ants nest.
 Its length is about 2.5 cms.

 The male adult is metallic purple in colour.
 The female is black with metallic azure toward the hinge, and a cream patch near the tip of each forewing.

 The undersides of the forewings are dark brown, with a series of white bars along the costa.
 The hindwings underneath have a complex fawn pattern.
 The females have additionally a white patch under each forewing.
 The butterflies have a wingspan of about 5 cms.

-However, each shows a great deal of variation, and their status is controversial.
+Several races have been proposed, however, each shows a great deal of variation, and their status is controversial.

 Further reading :

 CSIRO Publishing, Melbourne 2000, vol. 2, pp. 706-708.

 Illustrations of new species of exotic butterflies,

 London, Volume 5 (1853), p.64,, and Plate 32, figs. 5-6.